Dhar01/Loknath-Dhar.github.io/content/posts/manual-testing-interview-questions.md

 <span style="color: red;">What is Requirement Test Matrix?</span>

-**Requirement Test Matrix** is a project management tool for tracking tool for tracking and managing testing efforts based on requirements throughout the project life cycle.
+<ins>Ans.:</ins>**Requirement Test Matrix** is a project management tool for tracking tool for tracking and managing testing efforts based on requirements throughout the project life cycle.

 <span style="color: red;">What is Test Case?</span>

-Test case is a documents which contains set of test inputs, execution conditions, and expected output.
+<ins>Ans:</ins>Test case is a documents which contains set of test inputs, execution conditions, and expected output.

 # About STLC

 <span style="color: red;">What is STLC?</span>

-**Software Testing Life Cycle** (*STLC*) is the testing process, in which different activities are carried out to improve the quality of the product.
+<ins>Ans:</ins>**Software Testing Life Cycle** (*STLC*) is the testing process, in which different activities are carried out to improve the quality of the product.

 Steps in STLC are:
 - Requirement Analysis